100 Weird Trivia Questions and Answers Fun Quiz General

 Spider web

-15. According to British law, any unclaimed swan swimming in the open waters of England and Wales belongs to the whom?
+15. According to British law, any unclaimed swan swimming in the open waters of England and Wales belongs to whom?

 The Queen